 Real World Example

-At this time our former client agreed to receive child support directly from her ex-spouse rather than through the Attorney General.
-These folks liked the idea of doing things directly and not involving the State.
+At this time, our former client agreed to receive child support directly from her ex-spouse rather than through the Attorney General.
+These folks liked doing things directly and not involving the state.

-Our former client’s ex-husband also liked this arrangement because his income fluctuated from month to month and he could better explain the reason for the occasionally diminished child support payment to our former client’s face upon dropping the check off.
+Our former client's ex-husband also liked this arrangement because his income fluctuated from month to month.
+He could better explain the reason for the occasionally diminished child support payment to our former client's face upon dropping the checkoff.

 I say misread because the divorce decree stated the support was to stop upon the child turning eighteen or when she graduated from high school whichever occurred later.

 Fortunately for our former client her ex-husband decided to pay the back support off with an agreed to payment plan but she had to file an enforcement lawsuit to get to that point.

 The bottom line is that child support is best paid through the State Disbursement Unit so that parents can have peace of mind- whether it is their responsibility to pay the support or receive the support.

 The attorneys with the Law Office of Bryan Fagan, PLLC are experienced in handling client child support matters and offer no-obligation, free-of-charge consultations.
 Please get in touch with us today with any questions regarding child support or any other family law matter that you may have.

 Paying Child Support Directly to Mother: Navigating Texas Family Law

 Child support is crucial to family law, ensuring children's needs are met even when their parents are no longer together.
 In Texas, understanding child support guidelines and procedures is essential for both custodial and non-custodial parents.
 In this article, we will delve into the topic of paying child support directly to the mother, exploring the legal framework, potential consequences, and the broader responsibilities of both parents.
 So let's embark on this journey to gain insights into the world of child support in Texas.